 Over half of the world’s population lives in Asia so any big sporting events there is going to be huge.
 The pan-Asian event features 484 events in 42 sports.
 45 countries participate and it’s estimated that around 1 billion people tune in to watch

 5. The Winter Olympics

 Winter sports are certainly not global but that doesn’t stop tropical countries such as Tonga or Jamaica getting involved!
 And in terms of viewership it’s massive, winter sports are the fastest non motorised sports and therefore make great viewing.

 The last 5 Winter Olympic Games have each had over 2 billion viewers with the opening ceremony every 4 years being a huge audience draw.

 4. The ICC Cricket World Cup

-While cricket is not a global sport like football nor is its’ world cup a truly global event, crickets is one of the most watched sports in the world mainly down to it’s popularity in India with a population of over 1.3 billion and Pakistan with a 200 million + population.
+While cricket is not a global sport like football nor is its’ world cup a truly global event, cricket is one of the most-watched sports in the world mainly down to its popularity in India with a population of over 1.3 billion and Pakistan with a 200 million + population.

 The 2016 and recent 2019 Cricket World Cup have both reached an audience of 2.2-2.5 billion people.

 Almost 3,500 kilometers are now covered each year in the first three weeks of July, with 22 teams of 8 cyclists – 176 competitors in total!

 According to a national French website, the race is broadcast in 130 countries by 100 television channels over 6,300 hours and is followed by 3.5 billion viewers.
 Over figures are put a little more conservatively at an average TV viewership of 2.6-billion.
 It also has a massive audience every year with millions turning up to watch the various stages, the Tour de France best-attended annual sporting event on the planet.